-- 10. This code is intended to: - record the ethics and practices to be observed by MTA members in the conduct of their businesses and in their dealings with others; - set for the principles and standards which shall apply be observed by, and which consumers may expect of, members in relation to: - i.
-The sale or purchase of vehicles; and - ii.
-The repair, service and maintenance of vehicles; - ensure that the public receives the best possible attention and service from MTA members at all times; - d. ensure that the public interest shall predominate in all competitive trading between MTA members; - maintain and enhance the reputation, standing and good name of MTA and its members generally; and - f. publicise the provisions of the Code and make known to consumers and others the ethics and practices expected of MTA members in the conduct of their businesses and in their dealings with others.
+- 12. This code is intended to: - record the ethics and practices to be observed by MTA members in the conduct of their businesses and in their dealings with others;

-Part two:
+- set the principles and standards which shall apply to be observed, and which consumers may expect of members in relation to: - i. the sale or purchase of vehicles; - ii. the repair, service and maintenance of vehicles; and - iii. provision of any services by a member of ${\sf MT}\Delta$ - ensure that the public receives the best possible attention and service from MTA members at all times; - d. ensure that the public interest shall predominate in all competitive trading between MTA members; - e. ensure that members of MTA deal with each other in a respectful and professional manner; - f. provide consumers with confidence in dealing with any member of MTA; - g. enhance the professionalism of all MTA members in the operations of their business and the provision of service to all customers; - maintain and enhance the reputation, standing and good name of MTA and its members generally; and - publicise the provisions of the Code and make known to consumers and others the ethics and practices expected of MTA members in the conduct of their businesses and in their dealings with others.

-Obligations of MTA members
+Part Two Obligations of MTA Members